The Top 12 Best Supplements for Runners

 You can take in protein after your run from real food such as meats, nut butters, eggs, or cheese.
 I recommend this first.

 If that isn’t realistic for you, you can make a protein smoothie or grab a protein bar.
-Previnex protein shakes have clean ingredients and probiotics.
-I also like Vega protein sports bars which pack 20 grams of protein in a pinch.
+Gnarly whey protein powder is my absolute favorite for taste, digestion, and efficacy.
+Fairlife milk also packs 30 grams of protein.

 Related: Marathon Fueling 101: How Runners Should Eat